Skip to main content

 2. Tromsø Library and City Archives

-Both locals and visitors are drawn to the library and city archives, a lively literary centre in the middle of Tromsø.
-The uniquely constructed ceiling dates back to the days when the building was home to Fokus Cinema, which opened in 1973.
+Both locals and visitors are drawn to the library and city archives, a lively literary centre in the heart of Tromsø.
+Its uniquely constructed ceiling dates back to the days when the building was home to Fokus Cinema, which opened in 1973.
 The new library opened in 2005.

-The library stands out because of its large number of exciting projects and activities.
-Considering how some people tend to be too hot or too cold, the library has set different temperatures on different floors to make sure all visitors can enjoy their reading.
+The library stands out due to its large number of exciting projects and activities.
+Since many people tend to feel too hot or too cold, the library has set different temperatures on different floors to make sure all visitors can enjoy their reading as they like it!

 3. Vennesla Library and Culture Hall

 One of our most highly acclaimed libraries is located in Vennesla.
-Ever since it opened back in 2011, it has been an important arena for concerts, theatre, and film screenings.
-The peculiar architecture of Vennesla Library and Cultural Hall is the result of the drawings by Helen & Hard AS who have won several prizes because of it.
-The library has been titled the fourth most stunning library in the world by The Huffington Post, and also been described as one of the world’s top 10 most magnificent libraries, together with Stormen in Bodø, by the tech magazine Wired.
+Ever since it opened in 2011, it has been an important arena for concerts, theatre, and film screenings.
+The striking architecture is by Helen & Hard AS whose design has won several prizes.
+The library has been named the fourth most stunning library in the world by The Huffington Post, and has been described as one of the world’s top 10 most magnificent libraries, together with Stormen in Bodø, by tech magazine Wired.

 4. Deichman Biblo Tøyen, Oslo

-At Deichman Biblo Tøyen, the adults have to wait outside while the kids and young adults – aged 10 to 15 – get to bask in the wide collection of books and activities.
+At Deichman Biblo Tøyen, the adults have to wait outside while the kids and young adults – aged 10 to 15 – bask in a wide collection of books and activities.
 The library opened in 2016 and contains all sorts of facilities, from a study room and a computer lab for programming, to a stage and a lego wall.
-Film screenings, cooking classes, coding clubs, author visits, and various workshops are just some of the countless activities the kids get to enjoy here.
+Film screenings, cooking classes, coding clubs, author visits, and numerous workshops are just some of the countless activities the kids can enjoy here.

-The Future Library is an art project by the Scottish artist Katie Paterson on commission from Bjørvika Utvikling.
+The Future Library is an art project by Scottish artist Katie Paterson on commission from Bjørvika Utvikling.
 The objective is to collect one original text by a new author every year between 2014 and 2114.
-The texts will be sealed away in a specially made room in the new public library in Bjørvika, and will first be made available in 2114.
+The texts will be sealed away in a purpose built room in the new public library in Bjørvika, and will first be made available in 2114.
 1,000 trees have been planted in the Nordmarka forest in Oslo to provide printing paper for the texts.

-So far, famous authors such as Margret Atwood, David Mitchell, and Sjón have contributed to the project.
+So far, famous authors including Margret Atwood, David Mitchell, and Sjón have contributed to the project.

 Take advantage of top offers